cwrc/CWRC-Writer-Dev-Docs/README.md

 ?
 What CI are you using?
 Travis CI
 ```

 Semantic-release sets up a Travis build (on the Travis web site in the Travis account associated with the given Github username) and a trigger in GitHub to run the Travis build on the Travis site whenever you push a change to the GitHub repo.
-The Travis build will also deploy a new version to the NPM registry if the commited change is either a new feature or a breaking change.
+The Travis build will in turn trigger semantic-release to deploy a new version to the NPM registry if the commited change is either a new feature or a breaking change.

+##### Commits

-To submit a commit, stage your changes (e.g., git add -A) then instead of using git's commit command, use `npm run commit` which uses commitizen to create commits that are structured to adhere to the semantic-release conventions (which are the same as those used by Google: https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit )
+To submit a commit, stage your changes (e.g., git add -A) then instead of using git's commit command, use `npm run commit` which uses commitizen to create commits that are structured to adhere to the semantic-release conventions (the same conventions as those used by Google: https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit )

 The NPM `ghooks` package is used to add two pre-commit git hooks that will check that all mocha tests pass and that code coverage is 100% (as caluclated by istanbul) before allowing a commit to proceed.
 The hooks are set in package.json: